- How do I locate my baptismal or sacramental records?

 - How do I obtain a copy of a photograph from the Archives collection?

-Please note that obtaining a photographic reproduction from us does not constitute permission to publish that photograph.
+Obtaining a photographic reproduction from us does not constitute permission to publish that photograph.
 If you would like to publish or display a photograph please consult the Archivist.
 If you have any other questions, please use our general information request form.

 - What records are available at the archives?